Please bring the following items to your appointment:

 By contract, we are required to collect copays at the time of service.

-We accept checks, CareCredit, and most major credit cards.
+We accept cash, check, CareCredit, and most major credit cards.
 Online bill pay is also available upon request.

 We will bill your insurance company if we accept assignment from them.
 Any remaining balance will be billed to you after insurance has processed the claim.
 If you do not have insurance, or do not have your card with you for your visit, full payment is required at the time of service.